nickrobison-usds/mobility-analysis/README.md

 ### Setup python

-CADES already has built-in support for anaconda, which makes pythong package management incredibly easy.
+CADES already has built-in support for anaconda, which makes python package management incredibly easy.

 You'll first need to load the anaconda module: